Cronos 2025 Whitepaper

 Security & Performance

-Cronos is powered by the Tendermint consensus engine, which is a Byzantine-Fault Tolerant (BFT) protocol.
+Cronos is powered by the CometBFT consensus engine, which is a Byzantine-Fault Tolerant (BFT) protocol.
 It has the following characteristics:

-As Cronos utilises Tendermint’s consensus engine, a Byzantine Fault Tolerant protocol, it is resistant, even if up to ⅓ of the nodes fail or decide to act maliciously.
+Security As Cronos utilises CometBFT’s consensus engine, a Byzantine Fault Tolerant protocol, it is resistant, even if up to ⅓ of the nodes fail or decide to act maliciously.

 Validators currently are invitation-only and are selected based on security and performance criteria, including background check, to ensure they are of highest standards.
 On the technical side, validators are expected to comply with a security checklist and follow best practices when running their nodes.